paulkluka/viteProcedural/README.md

         * the vite project considers images and 3d models as external public assets
         * place your image textures and 3d models inside this folder
         * scripts that imports model and image files will be sourcing from this folder
+    * node_modules/*
+        * all of vite and babylonjs engine package files are here
+        * you don't normally have to touch the files here other than using npm to update or download packages
+        * don't add these files to your git project
+        * the hidden folder .vite is in here should you ever need to clear out the vite cache files
+        * when you import a specific babylonjs module into your script, you are calling the classes that are inside this folder

 * **development workflow:**